 The Veteran's Administration is somewhat more generous than Medicare when it comes to stair lifts or stair glides as they are referred to by the VA.
 Wheelchair bound veterans and those who cannot otherwise manage the stairs in their homes as a result of a service connected disability can have stair lifts paid for by VA health care.
 A home visit and a skills evaluation are both necessary prior to authorization.

-Approximately half the states have non-Medicaid assistance programs which help the elderly remain in the homes.
+Approximately half the states have non-Medicaid assistance programs that help the elderly remain in the homes.
 Unfortunately, not all of these programs cover home modifications.
-While eligibility requirements differ from program to program, typically these programs consider both the applicant's income and their financial assets (as well as their physical need).
-A list of state programs which provide help for home modifications is available here.
-One must inquire specifically with the program if a stair lift would be an allowable expense.
+While eligibility requirements differ from program to program, typically these programs consider both the applicant's income and his / her financial assets (as well as physical need).
+A list of state programs that provide help for home modifications is available here.
+One must inquire specifically with the program to determine if a stair lift would be an allowable expense.

-The purchase price of a new stair lift ranges from approximately $1,000 - $3,000.
+The purchase price of a new stair lift ranges from approximately $1,200 - $4,000.
 Some manufacturers and resellers include the installation costs in the purchase prices and others do not.
-For those stair lifts which cannot be self-installed, one should expect to pay an additional $500 - $1000 for a professional installation.
+For those stair lifts that cannot be self-installed, one should expect to pay an additional $500 - $1500 for a professional installation.
 More on installations.

 Free non-binding quotes are available here.

-There are many factors and features which can affect the price of a stair lift.
+There are many factors and features that can affect the price of a stair lift.
 Some of the more important ones include:

-Unlike many home medical products, purchasing a stair lift used, makes good sense.
-The designed lifespan for most stair lifts is approximately ten years and the average stair lift is only used in the home for three years.
+Unlike many home medical products, purchasing a stair lift used makes good sense.
+The designed lifespan for most stair lifts is approximately ten years, and the average stair lift is only used in the home for three years.
 For those paying out of pocket, buying used can save 25% - 50% off of purchasing the product new.
-Buyers can expect a product price of between $500 - $1,500 for a used stair lift.
-It should be emphasized that unless one is buying from professional refurbisher, this price very likely does not include installation.
+Buyers can expect a product price of between $500 and $1,500 for a used stair lift.
+It should be emphasized that unless one is buying from a professional refurbisher, this price very likely does not include installation.